stevedonovan/luaish/readme.md

 ## A better REPL for Lua

-luaish is based on [lua.lua](http://lua-users.org/wiki/LuaInterpreterInLua) which is a Lua interpreter front-end written in Lua.
+luaish is based on [lua.lua](http://lua-users.org/wiki/LuaInterpreterInLua) which is a Lua interpreter front-end written in Lua by David Manura.

     /mnt/extra/luaish$ lua52 lua.lua -h
     usage: lua.lua [options] [script [args]].